-Creating a Plasma Theme Quickstart
+Creating a Plasma Style quickstart

-file in the theme folder to match your theme name.
-See Theme Details if you need help.
+in the theme folder to match your theme name.

-# Create theme directory in home if it doesn't exist
+.# Create theme directory in home if it doesn't exist

 mkdir -p ~/.local/share/plasma/desktoptheme